-Depression and feeling down can last for a long time and it interferes with achieving our life goals, sometimes we just don’t feel like doing anything even though we know we should.
+Depression and feeling down can last for a long time, and it interferes with achieving our life goal.
+Sometimes we don’t feel like doing anything even though we know we should.
 Here’s a list of things that have worked for me:

 Create a List

-Staying at home, thinking, lying around can depress us.
-I know it does for me, I start thinking and negative thoughts enter my head.
+Staying at home, lying around and thinking, can depress us.
+I know it does for me.
+I start thinking, and negative thoughts enter my head.

 Shower and Clean Yourself Up

-Music, I just love music.
+Music, I love music.
 It always gets me in a good mood, listening to the sounds of the instruments, the voices of the people singing.
-Play what ever you like, but make sure it’s upbeat and happy.
+Play whatever you like, but make sure it’s upbeat and happy.
 Turn up the speakers, make it loud, get moving to the beat.